List of scams: Jam auction

 In this scam, the confidence artist poses as a retail sales promoter, representing a manufacturer, distributor, or set of stores.
 The scam requires assistants to manage the purchases and money exchanges while the pitchman maintains a high energy level.
 Passersby are enticed to gather and listen to a pitchman standing near a mass of appealing products.
 The trickster entices by referring to the high-end products, but claims to be following rules that he must start with smaller items.
-The small items are described, and "sold" for a token dollar amount – with as many audience participants as are interested each receiving an item.
+The small items are described, and "sold" for a token dollar amount – with as many audience participants as are interested in receiving an item.

 The pitchman makes an emotional appeal such as saying "Raise your hand if you're happy with your purchase", and when hands are raised, directs his associates to return everyone's money (they keep the product).
 This exchange is repeated with items of increasing value to establish the expectation of a pattern.
 Eventually, the pattern terminates by ending the "auction" without reaching the high-value items, and stopping midway through a phase where the trickster retains the collected money from that round of purchases.
 Marks feel vaguely dissatisfied, but they have goods in their possession and the uplifting feeling of having demonstrated their own happiness several times.
 The marks do not realize that the total value of goods received is significantly less than the price paid in the final round.
 Auction/refund rounds may be interspersed with sales rounds that are not refunded, keeping marks off-balance and hopeful that the next round will refund.
 The jam auction has its roots in carny culture.